Do you think IIT Guwahati certified course can help you in your career?

 It is a commonly used sorting algorithm.
 It follows the approach of divide and conquers and follows the following approach.

-Takes two empty arrays in which, a) First array stores the elements that are smaller than the pivot element.
+Takes two empty arrays in which, a) The first array stores the elements that are smaller than the pivot element.

-b) Second array stores the elements that are larger than the pivot element.
+b) The second array stores the elements that are larger than the pivot element.

 Partitioning the array and swapping them in place.